GeoMigrata/dotMigrata/USAGE.md

 /// <summary>
 /// Custom attraction calculator that considers demographic attributes.
 /// </summary>
+/// <remarks>
+/// Note: With World's person type validation, all persons will be DemographicPerson
+/// when using this calculator, so pattern matching is safe.
+/// </remarks>
 public class DemographicAttractionCalculator : IAttractionCalculator {
     private readonly StandardAttractionCalculator _baseCalculator;